 Amelia Island’s Shrimp Festival

 In Fernandina Beach, Florida, the Isle of Eight Flags Shrimp Festival is an annual tradition, always held the first weekend in May.
-This huge festival attracts over 100,000 people over the weekend (watch Shrimp Festival video below).
-Celebrating for half a century, the 50th Annual Shrimp Festival was held in 2013.
+This huge festival attracts over 100,000 people during the weekend (watch Shrimp Festival video below).

 Holding this event for half a century, Fernandina Beach is the birthplace of the modern shrimping industry in the United States.
 The Isle of Eight Flags Shrimp Festival was first held in 1963 to celebrate the traditional blessing of the shrimp fleet.

 HIGHLIGHTS OF THE ISLE OF EIGHT FLAGS SHRIMP FESTIVAL

 A “Miss Shrimp Festival” is crowned each year and the contestants ride in a boat along the parade route, waving to the crowds.
-The Shrimp Festival Parade kicks off the annual event (usually held the Thursday evening preceding the first weekend of May).
-However, in 2013, the parade was changed to the Saturday prior to the Festival.
-It remains to be seen whether the parade will be switched back to Thursday night in 2014.
+The Shrimp Festival Parade kicks off the annual event (held the Thursday evening preceding the first weekend of May).

 Friday evening during the festival weekend, the riverfront food vendors and Kids’ Fun Zone open at 6 pm, followed by the opening ceremony of the Shrimp Festival at 6:30 pm and the Miss Shrimp Festival Scholarship Pageant at 7 pm.
 The grand finale of the festival’s opening night is the “Pirate Invasion” by ship at the riverfront at 9:30 pm, followed by a wonderful fireworks display at 9:45 pm.
 (The food courts are open Friday evening, along with the KIDS FUN ZONE until around 10:30 pm.)